 3D-printed models are recommended only for very experienced modelers, age 12 and up.

-What is 3D-printed resin?
+What is 3D-printed gray resin?
 Gray resin is an acrylate-based plastic chemically similar to Plexiglas.
 Gray resin is not nylon.
 Grey resin models are produced using a different technology than that used by other 3D-printing companies like Shapeways.
 Gray resin is chemically different than polystyrene plastic found in injection-molded plastic kits.
 Gray resin is also more brittle than polystyrene.
-Thin features are more fragile than polystyrene.
+Gray resin is more fragile than polystyrene but captures much better detail.
 Here are some Model Monkey products 3D-printed in gray resin: